ytkaczyk/DbContextScope/README.md

 ```
 2017-09-39 - tncalvert
 This is a fork to support Entity Framework Core.
+As of right now, the project targets .NET 4.6.1.
 ```

 A simple and flexible way to manage your Entity Framework DbContext instances.